kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 [We already have a way to express OpenAPI v3 data as `proto.Models`, so this can be seen as a path of least resistence for plugging OpenAPI v3 into `kubectl explain`.

+This approach is undesirable for a few different reasons:

+1.)
+We would like to update the explain printer to include new OpenAPI v3 information, the current design makes that time consuming and not maintainable.

-We decide against this approach due to our desire to deprecate `proto.Models`.
+2.)
+API-Machinery has desire to deprecate `proto.Models`.
+We see`proto.Models`
-We see`proto.Models` conversion as unnecessary and costly buraucracy in the code, and we are seeking to deprecate the type in favor of the kube-openapi types.
+conversion as unnecessary and costly buraucracy, that contributes to high OpenAPI overhead.
+We are seeking to deprecate the type in favor of the kube-openapi types for future usage.